smfactor/smfactor.github.io/aboutme/index.md

 The Orion Nebula from Mauna Kea VIS, HI (Nikon D5200 300mm f/6.3 59x2sec ISO:6400)
 ![ASTOri](../img/Stack.jpg "The Orion Nebula")

-A movie of some (not that great) startrails I made at McDonald observatory
+A movie of some (not that great) startrails I made at McDonald observatory.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/bkblBwqDpl8" frameborder="0" allowfullscreen></iframe>

+A timelapse I took at the Star and Planet formation in the South West 2 (SPF2) Conference at the Biosphere 2 in Arizona.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nysr5P2TP5k?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Rowing